Smithery Logo

 • Code is not empty - Must have meaningful logic

-• Return statement exists - Must return array of objects
+• Return statement exists - Returns items, not a primitive/null

 • Data access correct - Using $input.all(), $input.first(), or $input.item